Kopassus: Organization

-Kopassus organizational structure is different from the infantry units in general.
-Although Kopassus members generally are selected from the general Army Infantry, Kopassus maintains a different organizational structure.
+Kopassus organizational structure is different from the infantry units of the wider Army in general, inclusive of the Kostrad.
+Although Kopassus members generally are selected from the general Army Infantry, Kopassus maintains a different organizational structure from the rest.

 Kopassus units intentionally do not use the nomenclature of standard infantry units.
 This is apparent in their units called Groups.
 With this unit, Kopassus can deploy a brigade plus size (about 5,000 personnel), or fewer.

-Until 2025, five groups under Kopassus existed which are:
+Until 2025, five brigade level groups under Kopassus existed which are: